-Section 6: Compliance with State Health .
-Advisories, and/or Guidance
+Section 89: Compliance with State Health, Advisories, and/or Guidance

-- (a) All persons permitted to travel to Saint Paul Island, and all individuals on Saint Paul Island, shall comply with all State of Alaska Health, Advisories, and/or Guidance while on Saint Paul Island, whether now existing or issued following the effective date of this Ordinance. - (b) In the event State-issued health alerts, orders, advisories, and/or guidance expire and/or there is no emergency declaration in place, the requirements set forth in this Ordinance shall remain operative to the fullest extent permitted by law.
+- (a) All persons permitted to travel to Saint Paul Island, and all individuals on Saint Paul Island, shall comply with all State of Alaska Health Advisories, and/or Guidance while on Saint Paul Island, whether now existing or issued following the effective date of this Ordinance. - (b) In the event State-issued health alerts, orders, advisories, and/or guidance expire and/or there is no emergency declaration in place, the requirements set forth in this Ordinance shall remain operative to the fullest extent permitted by law.

-Section 7: Social Distancing Recommendation and/or Requirement
+Section 10: Social Distancing Recommendation and/or Requirement

-- (a) On occasions when individuals leave their home, they should maintain physical distancing of at least six feet from any person outside their household whenever possible. - (b) A business owner or operator may refuse admission or service to any individual who fails to social distance as required by this Ordinance. - (c) The Pribilof School District may choose to follow the CDC's recommendations regarding three feet social distancing within schools.
+- (a) On occasions when individuals leave their home, they should maintain physical distancing of at least six feet from any person outside their household whenever possible. - (b) A business owner or operator may refuse admission or service to any individual who fails to social distance as required by this Ordinance. - (c) The Pribilof School District may choose to follow the CDC's recommendations regarding three feet social distancing within schools. - (d) Individuals shall adhere to all guidelines and requirements set forth in the Saint Paul Island Unified Command COVID-19 Strategic Reentry Plan regarding social distancing.